ConduceInc/conduce-python-api/doc/source/conduce-entities.rst

 Particulars
 -----------

-The kind of an entity may change.
++ The kind of an entity may change.
-Conduce will not allow an entity to exist in two different states at the same time.
-That is to say that two samples describing the same entity cannot coincide.
++ Conduce will not allow an entity to exist in two different states at the same time.
+That is to say that two samples describing the same entity cannot have the same timestamp.